-Well, initially it helps the company to get 100+ million dollars in funding, for buying a 94-year-old razor blade factory.
+Well, initially it helped the company get 100+ million dollars in funding and eventually buy a 94-year-old razor blade factory.
 This way they could produce their own blades, taking on shaving heavyweights, Gillette And Schick.

 The cherry on the pie is that they’re publishing their own magazine- Five O’ Clock.
 Love it!

 Can I tell you a secret?
 This referral was one of the reasons we decided to start Viral Loops.